 SUMMARY OF PRODUCT CHARACTERISTICS

 1 NAME OF THE MEDICINAL PRODUCT

-LISINOPRIL 20mg TABLETS
+Lisinopril 20 mg Tablets

 2 QUALITATIVE AND QUANTITATIVE COMPOSITION

-Each tablet contains 20mg of Lisinopril as Lisinopril dihydrate.

-For the full list of excipients, see section 6.1.
+Each tablet contains lisinopril dihydrate equivalent to 20 mg anhydrous lisinopril.
+For the full list of excipients, see section 6.1

 3 PHARMACEUTICAL FORM

-Tablet
+Tablets.

-Pink, round, biconvex 9 mm tablets, scored on one side.

-The tablet can be divided into equal halves.
+20 mg tablets are white, round biconvex tablets with embossing "20" on one side and breakline on the other side.
+The tablets can be divided into equal halves.

 4 CLINICAL PARTICULARS

 4.1 Therapeutic indications

+Hypertension

+Treatment of hypertension.